 Toddlers should be offered around six to eight drinks per day from a beaker or cup (more may be needed in very hot weather or when they are very active).
-This will prevent dehydration and may reduce the severity of any constipation.
-Milk and water are the best drinks to give as they do not harm teeth when taken from a beaker or cup.
+This will prevent dehydration and reduce the occurrence of constipation.
+Milk and water are the best drinks to give between meals and snacks as they do not harm teeth when taken from a beaker or cup.